-An artist's impression of the Google car A wheel, accelerator pedals and brakes will be replaced by stop and go buttons and a screen that displays the route.
+A wheel, accelerator pedals and brakes will be replaced by stop and go buttons and a screen that displays the route.

 Initially, the cars will retain manual controls for drivers in the case of emergency to ensure the vehicles comply with law in Nevada and Florida that only allows autonomous vehicles if a driver can take over.

 The propulsion of the vehicles will be electric, and the speed has been capped at 25 mph as a safety precaution.
 The front of the car does not feature a bonnet, and will be built using a foam-like material to reduce its impact should it hit anything if the computer fails.

 The car's designers say their early prototype has been created for “learning, not luxury” meaning it is light on “creature comforts” and will feature only two seats and a space for passenger belongings.

 In a blog post, Chris Urmson, the project’s director explained: “The vehicles will be very basic—we want to learn from them and adapt them as quickly as possible—but they will take you where you want to go at the push of a button.

 “We’re going to learn a lot from this experience, and if the technology develops as we hope, we’ll work with partners to bring this technology into the world safely.”

 Mr Urmson said Google hopes to start testing prototype vehicles with manual controls by summer in California, where the company headquarters is based.

 In pictures: Landmarks in AI development

 "We’re planning to build about a hundred prototype vehicles, and later this summer, our safety drivers will start testing early versions of these vehicles that have manual controls," Mr Urmson explained.